Ianjon/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 February 20-25 2018: Went out to Reno Nevada and helped out with a raspberry pi workshop for the upperbound program.
 Gave a little real world demonstration of where the pi can be used since the ice cellar project is geared in that direction.

 Met some people who have done some awesome things with the devices and asked about some cabling ideas since my original idea for just plain ethernet cabling went in a not so good direction.

+During the trip, I did a real world example by presenting my current project, to show people from across the United State and Peurto Rico that raspberry pi's can be very versatile.

 March 2018: Re-affirming myself with the work that I've been doing since I strayed away a bit since schooling, life issues came up.